gboeing/osmnx/README.md

   - `all` - download all non-private OSM streets and paths
   - `all_private` - download all OSM streets and paths, including private-access ones

-For example, to download, construct, project, and plot Manhattan's drivable street network:
+For example, to download, model, project, and plot Manhattan's drivable street network:

 ```python
 G = ox.graph_from_place('Manhattan, New York, USA', network_type='drive')